elastic/cloudbeat/deploy/deployment-manager/README.md

 ## Elastic Agent Deployment manager template

 ### What it does
-This template creates a service account to be used by the machine running the elastic-agent.
+This template creates a compute instance and attach a service account with a custom role with the relevant permissions to run the CIS GCP integration.
 The compute engine instance has elastic-agent preinstalled in it using the fleet URL and enrollment token.

 ### How to test it